A great blue heron flies across a lake on a summer day, its wings almost touching the water.

 Sleeping Giant Provincial Park

-In addition to surreal views of Lake Superior, over 200 species of birds have been identified in this park.
+In addition to surreal views of Lake Superior, over 200 bird species have been identified in this park.

 Located at the southern tip of Sibley Peninsula on the north shore of Lake Superior, the Thunder Cape Bird Observatory monitors migrating bird species, including waterfowl, raptors and passerines.
 Accessible by boat or hiking trails, visitors are welcome during the spring, from late April to early June and in the fall, from August through October.